Richard Daintree: Early career to 1864

 Richard Daintree was born in Hemingford Abbots, Huntingdonshire in England, the son of Richard Daintree, a farmer, and his wife Elizabeth.
 He was educated at Bedford School, and started a degree at Christ's College, Cambridge in 1851, but left after a year due to ill health.
 Migrating to Australia for a warmer climate, he was briefly a prospector in the Victorian gold rush in 1852.

 In 1854, Daintree accepted an appointment as assistant geologist to Alfred Selwyn in the Victorian Geological Survey.
 Daintree returned to London to study assaying and metallurgy at the Royal School of Mines.
 During his studies in 1857, Daintree became interested in photography.
+On return to Australia he joined Antoine Fauchery's studio in Collins Street Melbourne.

+Together they produced the album Sun pictures of Victoria which comprised photographic prints of Melbourne as well as some of the only existing images of the Victorian goldfields and Australian Aboriginal Peoples from this time.
+The Argus advertised in 1858 the publication in ten instalments under this title to a total of;"50 large photographs, in illustration of our colonial celebrities, our landscape and marine scenery, and our private and public architecture.
+The invention of the stereomonoscope, by means of which the objects exhibited in a sun picture, of any size, assume solidity and relief to the eye of the spectator, gives an additional value to photographic transcripts of nature."Jack Cato in his The Story of the Camera in Australia in his inspection of a copy of Sun Pictures sold by a relative of John Pascoe Fawkner to the State Library of Victoria, deciphered what was meant by the misleading term 'stereomonoscope;' these were not stereograms but "proved to be taken with a Petvzal lens (designed by Viennese scientist) which gave sharp focus to the subject and a diffused focus to the background from which the subject appeared to stand forward, in relief.
+This lens had been used only for groups and simple figures.
+[Fauchery's] city views were sharp all over."

 Daintree rejoined the Geological Survey Office in January 1859 and pioneered the use of photography in geological field work.
 His photographs of the Victorian goldfields were exhibited at the 1862 International Exhibition in London.
-He may have also collaborated with Antoine Fauchery in a volume of photographic works called Australia published in 1857.

 Richard Daintree married Lettice Agnes Foot, the daughter of surveyor Henry Foot on 1 December 1857.
 They would go on to have a family of two sons and six daughters.